karstenw/nodebox-pyobjc/README.md

 This is a personal fork of NodeBox1.

+Download the app from my dropbox: http://goo.gl/vkuBeV

-It differs from the official version.
-It:
+It differs from the official version:

 + Uses Python 2.7.9 and PyObjC 3.1b1

 + is self containend

 + Builds without Xcode (python setup.py py2app)

 + Has 4 additional commands: angle, distance, coordinates, reflect

 + Uses a different and bigger icon (512px)

 + Has some additional Escher examples

 ![Image](art/nodeboxlogo_big.png?raw=true)

-Download the app at my dropbox: http://goo.gl/vkuBeV

 NodeBox